donghyunlee-daniel/Aeon-s-End-Shuffler/README.md

  - A shuffle funtion based on random cost mode is needed
  - Need to clarify about the discussion between users when the random cards are generated or before
  ## UI (GameMode, random cost, Extension Version, Result, Restart)
- - Game Start button is needed
+ - Game Start button is needed (done)
  - UI Panel needs to have options to prompt user to choose game mode
  - Result Panel is needed
  - Restart button is needed